GI Map Test UK : qPCR Stool Analysis for Gut Pathogens, Inflammation & Digestion

 What is the GI-MAP Stool Test?

-Why Choose the GI-MAP Test?
+What Is the GI-MAP Test?

-If you are experiencing persistent gut issues like IBS, inflammatory bowel disease (IBD), or digestive discomfort such as diarrhea, constipation, or bloating, the GI-MAP test can offer clear insights.
+If you are experiencing persistent gut issues like IBS, inflammatory bowel disease (IBD), or digestive discomfort such as diarrhoea, constipation, or bloating, the GI-MAP test can offer clear insights.
 By detecting imbalances in the gut microbiome, this test can help address root causes of various conditions.

 The GI MAP test may help with the following conditions:

-- IBS (Irritable Bowel Syndrome)
+- IBS

 - Skin conditions like acne and psoriasis